TJCoding/Phototoshop-Actions/README.md

 ## 2 - RENORMALISE AFTER COLORISE

-Reestablishes the correct shading for an image that has been subject to *Colorise* under *Filter/Neural Filters*.
+Re-establishes the correct shading for an image that has been subject to *Colorise* under *Filter/Neural Filters*.